Urinary Tract Infection (UTI) Treatment Market Size, Share, and Growth Forecast for 2025 - 2032

 Rising Demand for Quinolones Pushed by Low Resistance Rates and Effectiveness against UTIs

-In 2025, the quinolones segment is projected to lead the UTI therapeutics market, accounting for 43.2% of the total share.
+In 2025, the quinolones segment dominated the UTI therapeutics market, accounting for 43.2% of the market share.
 Quinolones, including antibiotics like ciprofloxacin and levofloxacin, are widely used in treating urinary tract infections due to their broad-spectrum activity against various bacteria.
 They are often prescribed as first-line treatments for uncomplicated UTIs due to their effectiveness, low resistance rates, and established clinical usage.

 Application Insights